 Paragraph 91

 Article 24 on education—obligates States parties to recognize the right of persons with disabilities to education, without discrimination and on the basis of equal opportunity in inclusive educational settings at all levels.
 Inclusive education has a vital role in ensuring persons with disabilities are in a position to be able to exercise their right to work.
 Quality inclusive education must prepare persons with disabilities for work life through the acquisition of the knowledge, skills and confidence necessary for participation in the open labour market.
-The transition from school, secondary or tertiary education to work needs particular attention to realize the right to work.
+The transition from school, secondary or tertiary education to work needs particular attention, with access to peer mentors, job coaches and other quality support services to realize the right to work.

 EPR members have identified these actors as key in successful transitions.

 Disability-related social protection must not be limited to benefits solely based on means-tests, such as disability benefits only available for persons with disabilities in poverty.
-These create a disincentive to work, and in cases where they are tied to health benefits or other essential supports, can make pursuing work inviable.
+These create a poverty trap; and in cases where they are tied to health benefits or other essential supports, can make pursuing work inviable.

 Transitional arrangements to ensure income protection for those entering work.
 These should provide for continuation of benefits without delay in the case that the period in work was not continued.